Donald Trump Official Allegedly Claimed The President Is ‘Going To Win’ The Election

 “In the filing Sidney Powell and her attorneys allege that the Dominion software was accessed by agents representing China and Iran in order to manipulate the election,” the report claimed.

 Powell was recently booted from Trump’s legal team.
-Although no reason was provided for her ousting, the removal came shortly after her press conference with Rudy Giuliani, where the pair promoted bombastic theories of electoral interference that have thus far been unsubstantiated.
+While no reason was provided for her ousting, the removal came shortly after her press conference with Rudy Giuliani, where the pair promoted bombastic theories of electoral interference that have thus far been unsubstantiated.

 Although many Trump supporters still have hope that the president will somehow overturn the electoral results, others appear ready for a Joe Biden presidency.
 In an op-ed for The Tennessean, guest columnist and lifelong Republican Willie Santana argued that Biden won the election legitimately and said that Trump should concede.